For immediate behavioural help call me right away on 07748 369424 or email me at email@example.com

 My first experience of horses was being taken to ride the farm horses who lived nearby in rural Cheshire.
 I learned to ride aged 8 on Badger, a retired pit pony who had spent most of his life working down coal mines, later I had an “around school” job caring for and exercising winning harness racing horses.
 As a teenager I competed at riding club and county level, and after studying for BHS exams I evented successfully, later concentrating on dressage and teaching, especially coaching to improve performance.
 Disliking the traditional “shouting” that some of my early instructors used to do in their lessons, I have developed an empathic and encouraging teaching style that helps my clients do their best.

-My intention as a behavioural consultant is to help both horse and owner to cope with the challenge of equine domestication: the domesticated horse is the same animal that ran wild over plains and steppe; domestication came very late in its history.
+My intention as a behavioural consultant is to help horses, dogs and their owners to cope with the challenges of multispecies living: the domesticated horse is the same animal that ran wild over plains and steppe; domestication came very late in its history.
 Sometimes the mismatch between what we expect of our horses, and what they need for physical and psychological health, can be overwhelming, and behavioural problems often follow.
 For dogs, the difficulties produced by unsuitable breeding, socialisation problems, busy family lives or being left home alone while owners go out to work can all result in behaviour problems.
-I aim to help owners understand and resolve the difficulties their horses are experiencing, and to do this in a way that is psychologically sound and follows the principles of learning theory and ethology.
+I aim to help owners understand and resolve the difficulties their animals are experiencing, and to do this in a way that is psychologically sound and follows the principles of learning theory and ethology.

-Subjects of study and CPD for an equine behaviourist include:
+Subjects of study and CPD for an animal behaviourist include:

-- equine ethology (the behavioural repertoire of a species), evolution and domestication;
+- ethology (the behavioural repertoire of a species), evolution and domestication;

 - the theory of learning (including associative learning, habituation, sensitisation, operant and classical conditioning), animal cognition and concepts of consciousness;

 - physiology of nervous and endocrine systems as they relate to learning, behaviour and welfare;

 - physiological indicators of welfare;